1809gaurav/1809gaurav/README.md

 ## About Me

-I'm Gaurav, a final-year B.Tech Computer Science student and full-stack developer with a strong focus on data engineering and analytics.
-I work across the full stack — building responsive, production-ready web apps with the MERN stack — while also working on the data side with Python, SQL, and predictive modelling.
+I'm Gaurav, a final-year B.Tech CS student and full-stack developer focused on ai engineering and analytics — building with the MERN stack and Python/SQL for predictive modelling.

-I'm actively exploring AI/ML, blockchain, and Web3, and I enjoy mentoring peers as much as I enjoy shipping products.
-Beyond code, I care about building communities — whether that's running a technical society, organising hackathons, or mentoring open-source contributors.
+5x hackathon winner, 2x organiser, and an active mentor for open-source contributors.
 Open to internships and project-based roles in full-stack development, data analytics, and AI/ML.
 ---

 ## Experience